Attachment Too Large? Shrink Your Photos a Third — No Quality Loss, No Upload

 The bottom line

 Drop your photos on the converter — or the HEIC converter if they’re iPhone photos — and attach the smaller WebP files instead.
-Your recipient sees the photos inline in their email client, the attachment fits, and nothing ever left your machine.
+Your recipient sees the images inline in their email client, the attachment fits, and nothing ever left your machine.